UK, U.S. urge Tanzania to respect "due process" after journalist arrested

 The case has been adjourned until Aug.
 19, when it will come up for mention.
 Money laundering is not a bailable offence.

-Reporting by Omar Mohammed; additional reporting by Fumbuka Ng'wanakilala in Dar es Salaam; editing by Maggie Fick, Larry King
+Government spokesman Hassan Abbasi did not immediately reply to a request for comment.
+Foreign Minister Palamagamba Kabudi did not pick up calls from Reuters seeking comment.
+(Reporting by Omar Mohammed; additional reporting by Fumbuka Ng’wanakilala; editing by Maggie Fick, Larry King)